 I don't want to market and sell, I just want people to buy!

 Often it's because firms don't do much marketing at all.
 They wait until it's too late.
-And in the scrabble for immediate results most firms simply end up doing what they've always done.
+And in the scrabble for immediate results, most firms simply end up doing what they've always done.

 If you always do what you've always done, you'll always get what you've always got!

-Don't get me wrong, in-person networking and cold calling remain entirely valid lead generation channels.
+Now don't get me wrong, in-person networking and cold calling remain entirely valid lead generation channels.
 But the opportunity digital marketing affords is to make even traditional marketing channels more successful!

 01 Over-Reliance on repeat business